 The subject at Selwyn

-Selwyn provides strong support for philosophy and is able to look back on a series of distinguished results in the subject over many years.
-The College is just two minutes’ walk from the Faculty, where most of the teaching takes place, and the fact that Selwyn is known to encourage smaller subjects is also an advantage.
+Selwyn provides strong support for Philosophy and is able to look back on a series of distinguished results in the subject over many years.
+The College is just two minutes' walk from the Faculty, where most of the teaching takes place, and the fact that Selwyn is known to encourage smaller subjects is also an advantage.

-There are either one or two philosophy students in each year ofstudy at Selwyn.
+There are either one or two Philosophy students in each year at Selwyn.
 In the first year, all students take five papers (metaphysics; ethics and political philosophy; meaning; set texts; formal methods).
-In the second year, students take a compulsory paper in knowledge, language and the world.
+In the second year, student take a compulsory paper in knowledge, language and the world.
 In addition they select a number of papers from other areas including ethics, Greek and Roman philosophy, early modern philosophy, philosophy of science, political philosophy and experimental psychology.
 In the final year, the student may select a combination of papers with no compulsory subject areas.
-Coursework can be submitting in the place of one paper in both the second and the third years.
+Coursework can be submitted in the place of one paper in both the second and the third years.
 In the final year, it is also possible to submit a dissertation on any philosophical topic.

 Selwyn has recently produced a number of young scholars who have graduated at or near the top of the University Class List, and have won College Prizes for excellence.
 Many of our students have gone on to undertake postgraduate study in Philosophy or other subjects, where they have again excelled.